Silver Line (Washington Metro): Controversy

 There has been controversy over the contract between the MWAA and Dulles Transit Partners, which consists of Bechtel and Washington Group International.
-The $2.7 billion project was originally awarded by VDOT under the Virginia Public-Private Partnership Act, rather than by using conventional competitive bidding based upon a detailed specification.
+The $2.7 billion project was originally awarded by the Virginia Department of Rail and Public Transportation (DRPT) under the Virginia Public-Private Partnership Act, rather than by using conventional competitive bidding based upon a detailed specification.
 As a result, the contractor is allowed to both design and build the project with no upper cap on its cost.
 Problems could arise from the arrangement where MWAA is supervising the design and construction but ultimately WMATA must operate the Silver Line.
 The contract provides for price escalation of $3 million to $6 million a month for delays.
-VDOT transferred the contract to MWAA when MWAA took over the project in November 2008.
+VDRPT transferred the contract to MWAA when MWAA took over the project in June 2007.

 Opening of Phase 1

 The original schedule planned for revenue service to begin in 2013.
 The contractor reported to MWAA on February 7, 2014, that construction was complete.
 MWAA had fifteen days to review the documentation and decide whether it agreed, but on February 24 they announced that the contractor had failed to meet seven of twelve criteria outlined in the contract.

 On March 19, 2014, MWAA announced additional delays in the project due to public address speakers and a communications cable that did not meet code and did not offer a new completion date.
 They hoped to turn it over to WMATA by April 9, 2014.
 WMATA requires an additional 90 days for testing and training.
 The system then underwent 90 days of testing and staff training.
 This suggested, at the time, that the line could open as early as July 4, 2014.
 On May 27, 2014, WMATA was handed over control of the line, with service to begin "within 90 days".
 Finally, on June 24, 2014, it was revealed that the official opening date for the first five stations had been set for July 26.